 Net Burn Calculation

-Net burn rates is calculated by subtracting total monthly revenue from total monthly expenses.
+Net burn rate is calculated by subtracting total monthly revenue from total monthly expenses.
 This formula provides a clearer picture of how much cash the business is losing during a specific period.

 Net Burn Rate = Gross Burn Rate – Monthly Revenue